-1. Configure the Virtual network, Subnet & Public IP settings according to your requirements
+1. Configure the Virtual network, Subnet & Public IP settings according to your requirements.

 Public IP addresses can be either Basic or Standard SKU - the default is Basic.
-When setting up HA (see page 18), the Public IP SKU and the load balancer SKU must match to enable backend pools to be configured.
+When setting up HA (see High Availability), the Public IP SKU and the load balancer SKU must match to enable backend pools to be configured.
 For more information on setting up public IP addresses please click here.

-2. Configure the Network Security Group settings according to your requirements inbound rules are included by default:
+2. Configure the Network Security Group settings according to your requirements.